couchbaselabs/couchbot/README.md

 2. Copy `roles/hubot/templates/hubot.env` to
    `roles/hubot/templates/_hubot.env` and edit the variables within.
    **Ensure that `_hubot.env` is NOT checked into this repository**.
-3. Finally, from the root of this project, use the following commands to deploy the bot for development and testing:
+3. Use the following commands from the root of this project to deploy your bot for development and testing:

 ```
-cd hubot/examples
+cd couchbot/hubot/examples
 vagrant up
 ```

 ## Couchbot for Production

+1. Clone this repository
+2. Create a hosts inventory file containing the production host
+3. `cd couchbot/hubot/examples`
+4. `ansible-playbook -i host_inventory_file site.yml`

 ## Tested Software Versions

-This project is known to work with the following software versions:
+This project works with the following software versions:

-* Ansible: 1.8.2
+* Ansible: 1.9.4
-* VirtualBox: 4.3.20
+* VirtualBox: 4.3.30
-* Vagrant: 1.6.5
+* Vagrant: 1.7.4
 * Hubot: GitHub Master
-* Node.js: 0.10.33
+* Node.js: 0.10.37
 * CentOS/RHEL 6
 * Ubuntu: 13.10, 13.04, 12.10, 12.04